 The following examples are provided for purposes of illustration only.
-They should not be taken as an indication or prediction of future investment results and merely are intended to illustrate the impact that the various hypothetical underlier levels on the determination date could have on the cash settlement amount at maturity assuming all other variables remain constant.
+They should not be taken as an indication or prediction of future investment results and are intended merely to illustrate the impact that the various hypothetical underlier levels during the measurement period including on the determination date could have on the cash settlement amount at maturity assuming all other variables remain constant.

-The examples below are based on a range of final underlier levels that are entirely hypothetical; the underlier level on any day throughout the life of the notes, including the final underlier level on the determination date, cannot be predicted.
+The examples below are based on a range of underlier levels that are entirely hypothetical; no one can predict what the underlier level will be on any day during the measurement period, and no one can predict what the final underlier level will be on the determination date.
 The underlier has been highly volatile in the past - meaning that the underlier level has changed considerably in relatively short periods - and its performance cannot be predicted for any future period.

 The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the face amount and held to the stated maturity date.
-If you sell your notes in a secondary market prior to the stated maturity date, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below, such as interest rates, the volatility of the underlier, the creditworthiness of GS Finance Corp., as issuer, and the creditworthiness of The Goldman Sachs Group, Inc., as guarantor.
-In addition, the estimated value of your notes at any time (as determined by reference to pricing models used by GS&Co.) will reflect many factors and cannot be predicted.
-For more information on the estimated value of your notes, see "Additional Risk Factors Specific to Your Notes - The Estimated Value of Your Notes At Any Time (as Determined By Reference to Pricing Models Used By GS&Co.)
-Will Reflect Many Factors and Cannot Be Predicted" on page PS-8 of this pricing supplement.
+If you sell your notes in a secondary market prior to the stated maturity date, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below such as interest rates, the volatility of the underlier, the creditworthiness of GS Finance Corp., as issuer, and the creditworthiness of The Goldman Sachs Group, Inc., as guarantor.
+In addition, the estimated value of your notes at the time the terms of your notes are set on the trade date (as determined by reference to pricing models used by GS&Co.) is less than the original issue price of your notes.
+For more information on the estimated value of your notes, see "Additional Risk Factors Specific to Your Notes - The Estimated Value of Your Notes At the Time the Terms of Your Notes Are Set On the Trade Date (as Determined By Reference to Pricing Models Used By GS&Co.)
+Is Less Than the Original Issue Price Of Your Notes" on page PS-11 of this pricing supplement.
 The information in the examples also reflects the key terms and assumptions in the box below.

-Key Terms and Assumptions

-Face amount \$1,000

-Cap level 107.875% of the initial underlier level

-Maximum settlement amount \$1,157.5

-Upside participation rate 200%

-Buffer level 90% of the initial underlier level

-Buffer amount 10%

-Neither a market disruption event nor a non-trading day occurs on the originally scheduled determination date

-No change in or affecting any of the underlier stocks or the method by which the underlier sponsor calculates the underlier

-Notes purchased on original issue date at the face amount and held to the stated maturity date
+Key Terms and Assumptions Face amount \$1,000 Upper barrier 130% of the initial underlier leve Lower barrier 70% of the initial underlier leve Contingent return 12.5% Neither a market disruption event nor a non-trading day occurs during the measurement period, including on the originally scheduled determination date No change in or affecting any of the underlier stocks or the method by which the underlier sponsor calculates the underlier Notes purchased on original issue date at the face amount and held to the stated maturity date

-For these reasons, the actual performance of the underlier over the life of your notes, as well as the amount payable at maturity, if any, may bear little relation to the hypothetical examples shown below or to the historical underlier levels shown elsewhere in this pricing supplement.
+For these reasons, the actual performance of the underlier over the life of your notes, as well as the amount payable at maturity, may bear little relation to the hypothetical examples shown below or to the historical underlier levels shown elsewhere in this pricing supplement.
 For information about the historical levels of the underlier during recent periods, see "The Underlier - Historical Closing Levels of the Underlier" below.
 Before investing in the offered notes, you should consult publicly available information to determine the levels of the underlier between the date of this pricing supplement and the date of your purchase of the offered notes.